ebi-uniprot/uniprot-manual/help/file-generation-download.md

 ## What are the different file formats and compression?
 UniProt's file generation is able to create compressed downloadable files for all file types minus .xlsx files.
-For use in Microsoft Excel, please download as a tab-delimited file (.tsv) All files must be compressed (.gz) for download in File Generation.
+For use in Microsoft Excel, please download as a tab-delimited file (.tsv).
+All files must be compressed (.gz) for download in File Generation.
 Please note that it is not possible to download unzipped files when using File Generation.